arashnm80/arashnm80.github.io/handbook/quotes.md

 - Look, if you had one shot, or one opportunity.
 To seize everything you ever wanted in one moment.
 Would you capture it or just let it slip?
 - Seize the identity you want for yourself.
 - Who dares wins.
+- No one actually knows what the hell they’re doing.
+Everyone is just working off their current best guess.